iandow/opencv_aws_lambda/README.md

 ### Build OpenCV library using Docker

 AWS Lambda functions run in an [Amazon Linux environment](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), so libraries should be built for Amazon Linux.
-You can build Python-OpenCV libraries for Amazon Linux using the provided Docker, like this:
+You can build Python-OpenCV libraries for Amazon Linux using the provided Dockerfile, like this:

 ```
 git clone https://github.com/iandow/opencv_aws_lambda